-- 1. One CEU is defined as ten (10) contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instructors. - 2.
-Program objectives, content, format; methods of instruction, methods of evaluation and program schedules will be established prior to the determination of the number of contact hours and appropriate CEUs.
+- 1. One CEU is defined as ten (10) instructional hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instructors. - 2.
+Program objectives, content, format, methods of instruction, methods of evaluation and program schedules will be established prior to the determination of the number of instructional hours and appropriate CEUs.
 CEUs do not convert to degree credit.
 CEUs may be integrated into regular credit course work but must be approved on a course-by-course basis by GCC's Vice President for Academic Affairs. - 3.
-Permanent records for individual participants in CEU programs will be kept. - 4.
-Course fees will be negotiated between the requesting agency, organization or individuals and GCC. - 5.
-Review, evaluation and approval of CEUs for an educational experience are the responsibility of the Office of Continuing Education & Workforce Development.
-Contact us at (671) 735-5574.
+Course fees will be negotiated between the requesting agency, organization or individuals and GCC. - 4.
+Review, evaluation and approval of CEUs for an educational experience are the responsibility of CEWD.
+Contact us at (671) 735-5640/5574.